-These acids exfoliate at various strength levels; some have the additional benefit of reducing production of sebum, the oil produced by your skin that can contribute to acne.
+These acids exfoliate at various strength levels; some have the additional benefit of reducing production of sebum, the oil produced by your skin that contributes to acne.
 The peel you choose will depend on your skin tone and sensitivity.

-Glycolic acid is the most commonly used type of chemical peel.
-It is an alpha-hydroxy acid (AHA) that easily penetrates the skin for a deep exfoliation.
-Glycolic acid is safe for use on all skin tones but may irritate sensitive skin.
+Glycolic acid is one of the most commonly used peeling agents.
+It is an alpha-hydroxy acid (AHA) that easily penetrates the skin to deeply exfoliate.
+Glycolic acid is safe for use on all skin types but may irritate sensitive skin.

-Salicylic acid is safe for use on all skin types, though frequent use may be too drying for some people.
+Salicylic acid is safe for use on all skin types, although frequent use may be too drying for some.

 Mandelic acid is a gentle BHA.
-It works well as a peel for darker skin, which can experience hyperpigmentation and hypopigmentation after some other types of chemical peels.
+It is best suited as a peel for darker skin, which can develop hyperpigmentation and hypopigmentation after treatment with other types of chemical peels.

 Mandelic acid produces very subtle results and must be used multiple times to achieve a noticeable effect.

-Trichloroacetic acid or TCA can be used to treat acne and acne scars.
-It is the most common chemical used for medium-strength peels, which offer more dramatic results than light peels.
+Trichloroacetic acid (TCA) is a highly effective treatment for both acne and acne scars.
+It is the most commonly chosen chemical for medium-strength peels, which offer more dramatic results than light peels.

-Although medium peels are traditionally recommended for darker skin tones, one study involving over 900 patients established a safe technique for use of TCA on all skin types.
+Although medium peels are traditionally not recommended for darker skin tones, one study with more than 900 patients established a safe technique for use of TCA on all skin types.

-Unlike the other ingredients listed here, a Jessner peel uses a mixture of acids.
-The Jessner solution used for this peel combines lactic acid, salicylic acid and resorcinol.
+Unlike the other peels discussed here, a Jessner peel uses a combination of acids: lactic, salicylic and resorcinol acid.

-A medium-strength Jessner peel works well for acne because the salicylic acid it contains reduces sebum production; however, one 2017 study found that salicylic acid on its own was more effective at treating acne than Jessner’s solution.
+A medium-strength Jessner peel is an effective treatment for acne, as the salicylic acid reduces sebum production; however, one study found that salicylic acid on its own was more effective at treating acne than Jessner’s solution.

 What to Expect During Your Chemical Peel

-Depending on the type of peel, he or she then applies a neutralizing solution or simply washes off the acid.
+Depending on the type of peel, they will apply a neutralizing solution or simply wash off the acid.
 Some chemical peels do not need to be washed off and neutralize on their own.

-The clinician may then apply a cooling solution to your face for a few minutes, followed by a moisturizer.
+A cooling solution may be applied to your face for a few minutes, followed by a moisturizer.